UNINETTSigma2/documentation/nird_archive/user-guide.md

 ## Versioning Datasets

 You can create a new version of any published dataset for which you are a stakeholder.
 This can be useful if you find tha there are errors in the dataset and you need to archive a corrected dataset, or you wish to add more data to a dataset.
-If you only wish to update metadata, please contact the [archive.manager@nris.no](archive.manager@nris.no).
+If you only wish to update metadata, please contact the <archive.manager@nris.no>.

 **NOTE:** currently, you will need to upload the complete dataset as it is currently not possible to upload only modified data files.